googleapis/google-cloud-cpp/doc/packaging.md

 <!-- This is an automatically generated file -->
 <!-- Make changes in ci/generate-markdown/generate-packaging.sh -->

+By default `google-cloud-cpp` libraries download and compile all their dependencies ([see below](#required-libraries) for a complete list).
+This makes it easier for users to "take the library for a spin", and works well for users that "Live at Head", but does not work for package maintainers or users that prefer to compile their dependencies once and install them in `/usr/local/` or a similar directory.

 This document provides instructions to install the dependencies of `google-cloud-cpp`.